MahesKanoko999/xEmotes/README.md

 **All** custom animations and props were added with permissions from the creators and does **not** contain any paid or leaked work.

-All animation creators have ***specifically*** asked that their content remains free and that the RPEmotes team and community do not try to profit from them, claim them as their own or reupload them anywhere else but TayMcKenzieNZ's GitHub unless express permission has been arranged and granted by their respective creators, therefore you may not extract the animations and props or use them for your own menus unless written permission has been granted to you by the creators.
+All animation creators have ***specifically*** asked that their content remains free and that the xEmotes team and community do not try to profit from them, claim them as their own or reupload them anywhere else but TayMcKenzieNZ's GitHub unless express permission has been arranged and granted by their respective creators, therefore you may not extract the animations and props or use them for your own menus unless written permission has been granted to you by the creators.

 A huge thank you to the following people for their amazing contributions made to the menu 🫶🏻 :